m1chellelinn/m1chellelinn/README.md

 ### 👨‍💻 Personal Projects
 ---

+**Running DOOM on the DE1-SoC**
+- Developed SystemVerilog FPGA modules to carry out hardware-accelerated graphics rendering functions via CPU shared memory
+- Modified the original DOOM source code (in C) to be compilable on the DE1-SoC's ARM Cortex A9 processor
+- Loaded a Linux kernel onto the DE1-SoC and constructed a loadable kernel module to reserve memory space on the CPU for shared access
+- Added functionality to custom ported DOOM code to take advantage of these hardware-accelerated FPGA modules
+- Integrated FPGA system with Intel Quartus' Platform Designer for modularized, swappable design
+- Debugged the system at integration time with GNU GDB (CPU side) and Intel Signal Tap logic analyzer (FPGA side)

+&nbsp;

 **[Python Typing Game with a GUI, Scores, and Live Feedback](https://github.com/m1chellelinn/typing-game)**
 - Built a live-responding graphical typing game to expand Python knowledge and exercise programming best practices
 - Leveraged TkInter library knowledge to construct an efficient, responsive GUI for the typing game
 - Designed optimized algorithms to compute and display user statistics in real time without consuming significant system resources
 - Employed unit tests, virtual environments, and Docstrings to ensure code correctness, readability, and changeability

-&nbsp;

-**🚧Running DOOM on the DE1-SoC**

-Note: this project is currently a work-in-progress.
-- Aiming to run DOOM on the DE1-SoC board, which features a Cyclone V chip, containing an ARM Cortex A-9 processor and an FPGA fabric
-- Researching ways to run the game logic on the ARM processor, while the FPGA handles rendering

 &nbsp;